ToxicPine/zkpa/README.md

 ### Limitations

 1. We use AES-128 ECB in the circuit, which is slow and does not use an IV (you can tell if two ciphertexts correspond to the same plaintext).
-2. We haven't implemented meta-tagging of non-image media, although this is NOT limited to images.
+2. We haven't implemented meta-tagging of non-image media, although this tech is NOT limited to images.
 3. The web front-end is dysfunctional and returns a success in every case, since NoirJS is playing up.
 The CLI tools work better.
 4. The CLI tools feature hard-coded values, because we can not generate points on ECDH with BabyJubJub on Python.
 5. The tools only verify against our own certificate authority, multi-authority verification has not been implemented.
+6. We haven't implemented the checking of the blacklist -- we have left this for the future.

 The circuit works, and the project is earnestly not far from total functionality.
 It's a matter of two hours of debugging and some additional tweaking.